Frequently Asked Questions

 Cégep à distance was created in 1991 by the Collège de Rosemont, which the Ministère de l’Éducation et de l’Enseignement supérieur had entrusted with the mandate to develop college-level distance education for Québec.

 With Cégep à distance, you can study where you want, when you want.
-Distance education is an ideal way to balance family, work and studies.
+Distance education is an ideal way to balance family, work, and studies.

 To learn more about how Cégep à distance functions, please go to Discover studying at Cégep à distance.
-After you register, you should read Regulations and Instructions, which provides details on the operational rules of Cégep à distance, as well as advice on how to succeed with your distance education.
+After you register, you should read Regulations and Instructions, which provides details on the operational rules at Cégep à distance, as well as advice on how to succeed with your distance education.
 Keep it close at hand!

 What is the process for studying at Cégep à distance?